Anthony Davis to remain in Pelicans’ lineup, for now

 As they spoke, privacy shades on windows that otherwise offer a view of practice courts were pulled down.

 After the meeting, Gentry said Davis was slated to start at Indiana on Friday night.
-But beyond that, the Pelicans weren’t ready to shed much light on how they plan to handle having their disaffected six-time All-Star on the roster for the final seven weeks of the regular season.
+Later, Ferry said Davis, if healthy, would continue to play for the Pelicans — albeit in a scaled-back role.

+“League rules made it clear that Anthony has to play,” Ferry said on a conference call with New Orleans reporters on Thursday night.
+“As we’ve done previously, we’ll continue to follow their lead.
+But we’ll also be focused on the future of the team.
+Therefore, you’ll see a reduction in Anthony’s minutes.”

+That reduction could even mean sitting out Davis entirely for certain games, such as when the Pelicans are at home, not on national television and playing for the second time in two nights.
+That will be the case on Saturday night, when New Orleans hosts LeBron James and the Los Angeles Lakers.

 Davis, who is represented by the same agent as James, has requested a trade.
 The Lakers tried to acquire Davis before this season’s Feb.
 7 trade deadline, but the Pelicans declined to move him, opting instead to wait until the offseason, when more will be known about draft slots and more teams can make concrete offers.

+“Make no mistake.
+We’re going to be focused on competing every night for the remainder of the games,” Ferry said.
+“It’s important to have a competitive effort; this is the best way to evaluate the players.”

+Ferry said he also clarified the club’s plans because he wanted to create “a better and more positive environment for guys like Alvin and some of the players.
+This has obviously been a challenge lately.”

-Gentry characterized the ongoing saga the strangest thing he has been a part of “in my life.”
+Indeed, Gentry characterized the ongoing saga the strangest episode he has been a part of “in my life.”

 “I love New Orleans.
 I like being here,” Gentry said.
 “I love my job and I’d like to be here a long time.”